Why is Led Zeppelin’s Coda on my best 1,000 albums ever list?

 Some stats & info about Led Zeppelin – Coda

 - What kind of musical stylings does this album represent?
-Rock, Rock Music, Album Rock, British Bands, Hard Rock, Heavy Metal, Arena Rock, Blues Rock
+Rock Music, Album Rock, British Bands, Hard Rock, Heavy Metal, Arena Rock, Blues Rock

 - Rolling Stone’s greatest 500 albums ranking – not ranked!